Eschatologue/CM_wiki/docs/character-creation/ability-scores/dexterity.md

 ### Initiative

 Creatures add their Dexterity modifier when rolling for initiative, used to determine the turn order during combat.
-Initiative counts as ability check.
+Initiative counts as :d20-check: **Ability Check**.

 ### Hiding